Rebstorm/yah/README.md

 ### Future Improvements
+- [ ] Make the clock move, to not burn into screen.
+- [ ] Make a detailed weather view?
 - [x] Make the Screensaver timeout adjustable (currently hardcoded to 5 min)
 - [x] Make the user chose the background, currently hardcoded
 - [x] Make the weather go by gps cordinations, instead of hardcoding it.